MoniqueAxt/GameRentalStore/docs/README.md

 <details>
  <summary>Salaries</summary>

 > Managers can view the calculated net salary of employees, taxed at 30%.
-Salary bonuses are rewarded based on the age range of the Employee.
+Salary bonuses are rewarded based on the age
+> range of the Employee.
 </details>

 ### Feature: Review games and song albums

 <details>
  <summary>Reviews</summary>
+> <sub>_See: [Review.java](https://github.com/MoniqueAxt/GameRentalStore/blob/master/src/se/oop/stock/Review.java) and (review creation)[https://github.com/MoniqueAxt/GameRentalStore/blob/master/src/se/oop/Main.java#L899-L914]_</sub>

 > Games and songs can be rated and reviewed by a customer who has rented the item.
-The average rating of each stock item is also available.
+The average rating of each stock item
+> is also available.
 </details>